nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Recipe data are saved as a JSON file `[JAR file location]/data/recipebook.json`

 For advanced users, you can change the default location which the recipebook data file is saved to.
-This can be done by creating a `preferences.json` file in the base directory which recipebook is stored under,
+This can be done by creating a `preferences.json` file in the base directory where the app is stored, and specifying `userPrefsFilePath` in `preferences.json` with the desired file path.

 ### Editing the data file

 Advanced users are welcome to update data directly by editing that data file located at the address above.